ironsheep/P2-vscode-langserv-extension/TASKS-User-win.md

 - Install a settings.json file identifying the project top-level file
   - Make sure the name of your top-level file is correctly placed in this settings.json file

-## Enabling P2 Code Development with PNut_TS
+## Enabling P2 Code Development with PNut-TS

-To complete your setup so you can use PNut_TS on your Windows machine under VScode you'll need to:
+To complete your setup so you can use PNut-TS on your Windows machine under VScode you'll need to:

 One time:

-- Install PNut_TS for all users to use on your windows machine
+- Install PNut-TS for all users to use on your windows machine
 - Add our tasks to the user tasks.json file (_works across all your P2 projects_)
 - Install our common keybinding (works across all your P2 projects)
 - Optionally add a couple of VSCode extensions if you wish to have the features I demonstrated